TJURL-Lab/UniEQA/README.md

 ## LICENSE
-Our UniEQA benchmark is released under the MIT license.
+Our UniEQA benchmark is released under the BSD-3-Clause license.
 See the "LICENSE" file for additional details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>